hemants1/adachain.io/index.md

 Our primary objective is to help facilitate growth and adoption of the Cardano (ADA) network and its communities.
 We aim to participate in strengthing and securing ADA network by maintaining a node.
 Additionally we will also establish, embrace and develop communication channels to help engage Cardano community with ADA's on-going activities by releasing regular updates, news and other information

-we will reinvest no less then 20% of our stake pool rewards towards these goals through communication, information.
+We will reinvest no less then 20% of our stake pool rewards towards these goals through communication, information.

 ### Our initial plan includes the following initiatives: